Canton Strategic Holdings, Inc. Commitments Disclosure

 Employment Agreements

-In accordance with the employment agreements, the compensation committee approved a bonus of 50% in equity compensation and 50% in cash on January 13, 2025, based on corporate performance objectives earned during the year ended December 31, 2024.
-The total bonus earned for the CEO for the year ended December 31, 2024 was made up of cash of $156,250 and options to purchase up to 80,958 shares of the Company’s common stock.
-The total bonus earned for the COO for the year ended December 31, 2024 was made up of cash of $102,050 and options to purchase up to 52,875 shares of the Company’s common stock.
-The total cash bonus of $258,300 and total equity compensation bonus of $202,122 are recorded within accrued expenses on the accompanying consolidated balance sheet at December 31, 2024.
-The equity compensation is valued at the grant and effective date of the options, which is January 13, 2025.
+In accordance with the Former CEO Employment Agreement and COO Employment Agreement, the compensation committee of the Board approved a bonus of 50% in equity compensation and 50% in cash compensation on January 13, 2025, based on corporate performance objectives earned during the year ended December 31, 2024.
+The former CEO’s equity bonus for the year ended December 31, 2024 was made up of options to purchase up to shares of the Company’s common stock, which had a grant date fair value of $.
+The COO’s equity bonus for the year ended December 31, 2024 was made up of options to purchase up to shares of the Company’s common stock, which had a grant date fair value of $.

 Historical Timeline